jacksonrayhamilton/tabany/README.md

 Status
 ------

-Tabany is currently in a state of semi-active development.
+Tabany is currently being actively developed.
+A good chunk of the basic RPG client-side game engine has been written.
+The client-side's MMORPG functionality and its complimentary server-side code is next-up on the list.

-The game engine is currently unstable and probably in need of some serious architecting and rewriting.
+The game engine is currently unstable, but the latest push should always at least run.
 Once the game's client- and server-side components are sufficiently-stabilized, this message will be updated.
 GitHub Releases will then provide stable versions of the software, which should allow anyone to run a game server on his own website (provided Node.js is installed, etc).

 Performance will be scrutinized once all essential features of the engine are implemented.